SeppePeeters/Big-Data-Course/readme.md

 I also plotted the distribution of what kind of cars are in the dataset because there was no class for what kind of vehicle I choose the door option.
 Normally in Belgium we say we have a 5 door or a 4 door but that's depending on how the trunk is with the seats.

-If a car has 2 doors it's probably a coupe
-If a car has 4 doors it's probably a SUV or a sedan
+If a car has 2 doors it's probably a coupe, whereas if a car has 4 doors it's probably a SUV or a sedan

 ![picture](stat/Door.png)

 On this graph you can see the prices compared to the early 1990's until 2017.
-How horsepower influences the price compared to the cars with lower horsepower.
+You can see how horsepower influences the price compared to the cars with lower horsepower.
-How more cylinders influences the car price.
+You can see how more cylinders influences the price of the car.
 That because of inflation the car price gets higher and higher on average compared to a couple years earlier.
 How lesser the MPG from the cars how more expensive they are.
 That's cohesion with the more cylinders and more horsepower.
 How higher the horsepower/cylinders the less MPG you will get on the highway and the city.
 Doors and MSRP isn't really relevant because you can have an expensive 4 door sedan and a very cheap one.
 Same with a cheap VW Polo and an expensive Lamborghini Gallardo.

 ![picture](stat/Continous.png)

 On these graphs it's more about the small details that aren't really defined to make a car cheaper or maybe even more expensive.
 I's from on what fuel type does the car drive and what kind of transmission does the car have but that's already self explanatory I guess.
-The reason why a rear driven car is more expensive is because of the technology and that a rear driven car is most of the time a sports car the reason why they are more expensive then a front wheel driven car.
+The reason why a rear driven car is more expensive is because of the technology and that a rear driven car is most of the time a sports car the reason why they are more expensive than a front wheel driven car.
 The last 5 years it has become a sport to make your luxury sports sedan an all wheel driven car or a four wheel driven car.
 It's the same.

 ![picture](stat/Categorical.png)